PiSupply/PiJuice/Software/README.md

 ### Manual process

-Copy either of the deb packages to the pi home and install it.
+Install the dependency python urwid package:

+`sudo apt-get install python3-urwid`

+For the light version:

+`sudo dpkg -i ./pijuice-base_1.4_all.deb`

 For example for the full version with GUI:

-`sudo dpkg -i ./pijuice-gui_1.1-1_all.deb`

-For the light version:

-`sudo dpkg -i ./pijuice-base_1.1-1_all.deb`
+`sudo dpkg -i ./pijuice-gui_1.4_all.deb`

+**Note:** You must install the PiJuice base version prior to installing the GUI.

 Should the installation complain about missing dependencies you need to sort them first and try with the installation once again.